 We employ a disciplined approach in selecting investments that meet the long-standing, consistent value-oriented investment criteria employed by the Investment Adviser.
 Our value-oriented investment philosophy focuses on preserving capital and ensuring that our investments have an appropriate return profile in relation to risk.
 When market conditions make it difficult for us to invest according to our criteria, we are highly selective in deploying our capital.
-We believe our approach has and will continue to enable us to build an attractive investment portfolio that meets our return and value criteria over the long-term.
+We believe this approach continues to enable us to build an attractive investment portfolio that meets our return and value criteria over the long-term.